ODEON Cinemas Group UK Tax Strategy

 In this tax strategy document, “ODEON” means AMC UK Holding Limited, Odeon Cinemas Group Limited and all their subsidiaries.

-This document sets out the strategic tax objectives of the companies within the ODEON sub group in the UK (“ODEON UK”), part of the AMC group of companies and ultimately owned by Dalian Hexing Investment Co Ltd, resident in the People’s Republic of China.
-The UK sub group has investments in a number of European jurisdictions which align to, but are not specifically covered by, this tax strategy.
+This document sets out the strategic tax objectives of the companies within the ODEON sub-group in the UK (“ODEON UK”), part of the group of companies owned by AMC Entertainment Holdings, Inc, resident in the United States of America and listed on the New York Stock Exchange.
+The UK sub-group has investments in a number of European jurisdictions which align to, but are not specifically covered by, this tax strategy.
 Please refer to the appendix for a list of UK companies covered at the time of publication.

 Risk management and governance in relation to tax